Owenll66/Owenll66.github.io/_posts/2019-04-14-decisionStump.md

 train them by using training data to obtain the appropriate weights of each weak learner, to produce a strong classifier with a high accuracy.
 A decision stump is a decision tree with only one depth (Please refer to decision tree algorithm).
-Due to it is a very simple weak learner and unlikely to occur overfitting, I would say it is a safe option to choose as weak classifier and the performance is usually good.
+Due to it is a very simple weak learner and unlikely to occur overfitting, it would be a safe option to choose as weak classifier and the performance is usually good.
 Nonetheless, of course, you can choose other classifiers as weak learners and test them out.